Australian Tertiary Admission Rank

 The ATAR rank provides an indication of the overall position of the student in relation to the student body for that year across the state.
 A higher ATAR gives preference to that student for the course to which they wish to enrol in a university of their choice.
-The ATAR is used by all Australian public universities via their respective state-level admissions centres:
+The ATAR is used by all Australian public universities via their respective state-level Tertiary Admissions Centers, which are the unified admission center for all the universities within that state or territory.
+These bodies then allocate positions for the tertiary institutions in their relevant states.
+Private universities, with the exception of Bond University, do not primarily consider the ATAR and students must apply directly.
+The list of state-level TACs are as follows: